Custom Jetson Linux Kernel

 APPEND ${cbootargs} root=/dev/nvme0n1p1 rw rootwait rootfstype=ext4 mminit_loglevel=4 console=ttyTCU0,115200 console=ttyAMA0,115200 firmware_class.path=/etc/firmware fbcon=map:0 net.ifnames=0 nospectre_bhb video=efifb:off console=tty0 nv-auto-config

-And finally, verify that the modules are correctly loaded:
+After rebooting, verify the modules are available:

 # List loaded modules